|Science > Chemistry > States of Matter > You are Here|

 - A matter is defined as anything that has mass, which occupies space and may be perceived by senses.
 There are three states of matter, viz. (a) solid, (b) liquid and (c) gaseous states.

 Historical Perspective of States of Matter:

 - Ancient Indian philosopher suggested that all the forms of matter are made up of five basic elements (they called it tatva) they called these five basic elements as ‘panch maha bhoota’.
-These elements are sky (Akash), air (vayu), fire (teja), water (ap) and earth (soil).
+These elements are the sky (Akash), air (vayu), fire (teja), water (aap) and earth (soil).